 If you are looking to spend some serious time in nature, look no further than Yosemite National Park.
 Less than four hours from the Bay Area, Yosemite will give you the fresh air, big trees and time away from technology that you’ve been yearning for.
-We have the full scoop on all there is to do in the park and why the winter is a great time for a visit (hello, firefall!).
+We have the full scoop on all there is to do in the park, info about Evergreen Lodge’s centennial celebration and the brand-new kid-friend spa experience that you’ll want to book ASAP.
 Follow our guide below and you’ll be ready for the most epic national park trip with your kids!

 We love the ease of visiting Yosemite via Mariposa and the El Portal entrance.
 Whether you travel through Livermore and then Merced, or head south to Gilroy and then east through Los Banos, the drive there is pretty easy even for kids who tend to get car sick.
 The road doesn't get windy until you pass Mariposa and start to head into the park.
 The drive from Mariposa to Yosemite is about an hour and you'll have another 30 minutes to get to the valley from the entrance.